Key Concepts

 • Australian equity (share) trusts

-• many agricultural schemes (e.g. horticulture, aquaculture, commercial horse breeding)
+• Agricultural schemes (e.g. horticulture, aquaculture, commercial horse breeding)

 • International equity trusts